-Eventually, Dr. Anthony Salvain, the vascular surgeon working on Richard, as well as the speciality teams in orthopaedics and plastics at VGH, stopped the bleeding and got the circulation going in his foot again, saving the father’s leg.
+Eventually, Dr. Anthony Salvain, the vascular surgeon working on Richard, as well as the speciality teams in orthopaedics and plastics at VGH, stopped the bleeding and got the circulation going in his foot again, saving his leg.

 “All the health care teams I had at VGH, UBC Hospital, and GF Strong were phenomenal in the hourly care they gave me.”

-Today, thanks to the care at VGH, UBC Hospital and GF Strong Rehabilitation Centre, Richard is able to walk again (with a crutch) and play with his two kids.
+Today, thanks to the care at VGH, UBC Hospital and GF Strong Rehabilitation Centre, Richard is able to walk again and play with his two kids.

 “It was a really exciting day to go home – it had been 18 weeks at that point,” Richard says, smiling.

 And it was just in time.
-Three weeks after Richard came home, Adrienne gave birth to a beautiful girl who they named Abigail.
+Three weeks after Richard came home, Adrienne gave birth to a beautiful girl named Abigail.

-“About four weeks after I had been discharged, I was just so glad to be home and see her and spend time,” he says.
+“About four weeks after I had been discharged, I was just so glad to be home and see her and spend time together” he says.